 Good news: You don’t have to stay at the mix position.
 UC Surface for iPad and Android provides direct, wireless control of every StudioLive Series III mixer function.
 Available free from the Apple App Store and Google PLAY Store, UC Surface allows you to wirelessly control both the front-of-house and monitor mixes, input and output processing, routing, and more, from anywhere in the sanctuary, with just your mixer, a tablet, and a wireless router.
 Even better, the volunteer running sound for your service doesn’t have to be isolated from the rest of the community.
 They can sit with their family and friends while mixing services right from their pew!

 Should we record our services?

 Yes!
 Recording your services allows you to do more than simply archiving your pastor’s most powerful sermons or to hand out song recordings to new praise band members.
 Recording your service can offer terrific opportunities to reach out into your community and even fundraise for youth groups and missions (more on that in a minute).

-The professional solution for recording to a computer is an audio interface, such as the PreSonus Studio 192 or Quantum.
-An audio interface converts analog signals to digital and vice versa, routing digital audio to and from a computer via USB, FireWire, or Thunderbolt.
+The professional solution for recording to a computer is an audio interface, such as the PreSonus Studio- or Quantum-series.
+An audio interface converts analog signals to digital and vice versa, routing digital audio to and from a computer via USB or Thunderbolt.
 Audio interfaces generally have better A/D and D/A converters than you’ll find in most computers, and they often provide additional features, such as high-quality mic preamps, phantom power to operate condenser microphones, and more.
 Models range from single or dual channels on up to eight channels and even more.